educoutinho/string-functions-example/README.md

-# StringFunctionsSample
+# StringFunctionsExample
-Custom string functions like RemoveSpecialCharacters and RemoveDiatrics
+Custom string functions like RemoveSpecialCharacters and RemoveDiatrics implemented in C#